Labs64/GuideChimp/README.md

 ## License

-Guide Chimp is made available under [Commercial License](https://www.labs64.com/legal/terms-of-service/netlicensing/) or the [GNU Affero General Public License v3.0](LICENSE).
+GuideChimp is made available under [Commercial License](https://www.labs64.com/legal/terms-of-service/netlicensing/) or the [GNU Affero General Public License v3.0](LICENSE).
 The Commercial License requires the payment of a fee for each designated commercial application.
-If you choose not to pay a fee and use the AGPLv3 license, you are required to release the source code of any program that you distribute that uses Guide Chimp.
+If you choose not to pay a fee and use the AGPLv3 license, you are required to release the source code of any program that you distribute that uses GuideChimp.
 If you choose to pay for a Commercial License, you are not required to disclose your source code.